hamnis/googleapis-discovery-http4s/README.md

 ## Currently generated apis
 - bigquery
+- storage
+- firebase

 ## How to add a new api

-1. Find the api that you want to add, either from the disovery list above, or by running `sbt printDiscoveryProject`
+1. Find the api that you want to add, either from the disovery list above, or by running `sbt printDiscoveryProject <name>`
    Make sure that you add the project both as a `lazy val` AND in the root project `aggregates` list.
-2. After the project has been added, run `sbt discoveryFetch`
+2. After the project has been added, run `sbt discoveryFetch scalafmtSbt githubWorkflowGenerate`
 3. Open a Pull request with the changes above
 4. Wait a bit
 5. I will merge the PR